- Vijayanagara empire and their contribution to art, literature and culture –

 - Allasani Peddanna in his Manucharitam refers the existence of four castes – Brahmins, Kshatriyas, Vaisyas and Sudras – in the Vijayanagar society.
 Foreign travelers left vivid accounts on the splendour of buildings and luxurious social life in the city of Vijayanagar.
 Silk and cotton clothes were mainly used for dress.
 Perfumes, flowers and ornaments were used by the people.
 Paes mentions of the beautiful houses of the rich and the large number of their household servants.
 Nicolo Conti refers to the prevalence of slavery.
 Dancing, music, wrestling, gambling and cock-fighting were some of the amusements.
 The Sangama rulers were chiefly Saivaites and Virupaksha was their family deity.
 But other dynasties were Vaishnavites.
 Srivaishnavism of Ramanuja was very popular.
 But all kings were tolerant towards other religions.
 Borbosa referred to the religious freedom enjoyed by everyone.
 Muslims were employed in the administration and they were freely allowed to build mosques and worship.
 A large number of temples were built during this period and numerous festivals were celebrated.
 The Epics and the Puranas were popular among the masses.

 - The position of women had not improved.
 However, some of them were learned.
 Gangadevi, wife of Kumarakampana authored the famous work Maduravijayam.
 Hannamma and Thirumalamma were famous poets of this period.
 According to Nuniz, a large number of women were employed in royal palaces as dancers, domestic servants and palanquin bearers.
 The attachment of dancing girls to temples was in practice.
-Paes refers to the flourishing devadasi Polygamy was prevalent among the royal families.
+Paes refers to the flourishing devadasi system.
+Polygamy was prevalent among the royal families.
 Sati was honoured and Nuniz gives a description of it.

 - Economic Condition: